intel/rmd/docs/ConfigurationGuide.md

 *Don't support log to stdout and file simultaneously*

 ### [database] section
-* backend: which database backend want to use, support bolt and mgo.
+* backend: which database backend want to use, currently rmd support only bolt db.
-* transport: for bolt db, it's a file path; for mgo, it's a connection uri.
+* transport: for bolt db, it's a file path;
 * dbname: what database name rmd will use.